CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 3. Sell Criteria: The function considers specific criteria before selling stocks, such as comparing the current price to a predefined sell price for profit and ensuring that stocks have been held for at least one day.

-4. Error Handling: Like the "buy_stocks" function, this function handles errors gracefully and logs information about each sale, including the symbol, quantity, and sale date.
+4. Error Handling: Like the "buy_stocks" function, this function handles errors gracefully and logs information about each sale, including the symbol, quantity, price per share, and sale date.

 5. Database Update: After selling stocks, the function updates the database with trade history and removes the sold stocks from the list of bought stocks.